 Depending on who you believe it is named for the Tamil words for pepper and water.
 This recipe does have a good amount of black pepper in it.

 Roll back on it if you’re not a big pepper fan.
-Use a bit of white pepper instead if you are doing this for a fancy dinner party.
-That way you won’t have the little black flecks.
+Use a bit of white pepper instead if you are doing this for a dinner party.
+No little black flecks that way.

-This is a creamy lentil soup.
+This is a creamy lentil soup without the cream.
 Masoor dal or red split lentils to be exact.
 Great thing about masoor dal.
-Cook it long enough and it disintegrates into a wonderful mess.
+Cook it long enough and it disintegrates.
 Just perfect for soup.

 Like any pureed lentil soup it has good body.
 Texture.
 Mouthfeel.
 The spice mix adds a warming heat.
-The lemon brings a bit of acidity to cut through the relatively muted lentils.
+The lemon brings a bit of acidity to cut through it all.
 Wakes every thing up nicely.

 I’ve seen a lot of mulligatawny recipes out there that have a ton of stuff in them.
 Vegetables.
 Rice.
 Coconut milk.
 Like a stew really.
 Or a vegetable curry.

+Mulligatawny over rice.
+Makes sense.
 But rice and no lentils?
-No thanks.
-You may disagree.
+Not for me.
+You might disagree.
 I’m good with that.
-But try this version before you write me off…
+But give this version a try before you write me off…